po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

     USE demoDB
     ```

 * 🔑 Data in MongoDB databases is stored in one or more collections.
 Just like creating a database, we do not have to use a special command to create the collection.
 Instead, we can simply give the new collection a name and insert data in a single step.

     *  We use the `insertOne()` method to insert a single document into our new collection, `collection1`.

-We can also use `insertOne()` to add data to an existing collection using the same syntax.
+    * The `db` refers to the current database in use.
+Our database is `demoDB`.

+    * `collection1` is the name of the collection we want to add data to.
+Since `collection1` doesn't exist yet, it will be automatically created.

+    * `insertOne()` is the method we want to use.

+    * We use this same syntax to add a document to both a new and existing collection.
+We can also use this same syntax to perform other tasks, such as fetching data.

     ```sh
-    db.collection1.insertOne({ pet: "dog", breed: "chihuahua"})
+    db.collection1.insertOne()
     ```

-  * We define an object that contains the fields and values that we want to store and pass the object into our `insertOne()`.
-Then we click `enter`.
+  * 🔑 To add our data, we define an object that contains the fields and values that we want to store and pass the object into our `insertOne()`.
+Then we click `enter` to insert the data.

     ```sh
     db.collection1.insertOne({ pet: "dog", breed: "chihuahua"})
     ```

-  * When a document have been successfully created, an object is returned.
+  * When a document has been successfully created, an object is returned.
 If we have not explicitly included a value for the `_id` field, the inserted ID that     MongoDB creates for us is included in this object.

     ```sh
     { acknowledged: true,